Lithuania in the Eurovision Song Contest 2004: At Eurovision

 The semi-final and final were broadcast in Lithuania on LTV with commentary by Darius Užkuraitis.
-The Lithuanian spokesperson, who announced the Lithuanian votes during the final, was Rolandas Vilkončius.
+LTV appointed Rolandas Vilkončius as its spokesperson to announce the Lithuanian votes during the final.

 Voting

 Below is a breakdown of points awarded to Lithuania and awarded by Lithuania in the semi-final and grand final of the contest.
 The nation awarded its 12 points to Ukraine in the semi-final and the final of the contest.

+Following the release of the televoting figures by the EBU after the conclusion of the competition, it was revealed that a total of 31,472 televotes were cast in Lithuania during the two shows: 11,845 votes during the semi-final and 19,627 votes during the final.